CYRAXApps/Lua-Library-Tool/README.md

 # Lua-Library-Tool

-Make Lua Script Very Easy Using This Tool

 New Version 1.60 - Lua Library Tool This is the last updated version.

 The ability to create LUA scripts for games such as: PUBG Mobile, Free Fire, Call of Duty